curlsli/webpack-book/docs/en/optimizing/01_minifying.md

 If you execute `npm run build` now, you should see result close to the same as before.
 The outcome may be a slightly better as you are likely using a newer version of UglifyJS this way.

-T> Source maps are disabled by default.
+> Source maps are disabled by default.
 You can enable them through the `sourceMap` flag.
 You should check *uglifyjs-webpack-plugin* for more options.

-T> To strip `console.log` calls from the resulting source, set `uglifyOptions.compress.drop_console` to `true` as [discussed on Stack Overflow](https://stackoverflow.com/questions/49101152/webpack-v4-remove-console-logs-with-webpack-uglify).
+> To strip `console.log` calls from the resulting source, set `uglifyOptions.compress.drop_console` to `true` as [discussed on Stack Overflow](https://stackoverflow.com/questions/49101152/webpack-v4-remove-console-logs-with-webpack-uglify).

-{pagebreak}

 ## Other Ways to Minify JavaScript